This post is sponsored by Phillips Sonicare.

 - Making a bat flyer.

-The last clue will lead them to some treats hidden in a secret location – a mixture of healthy and not so healthy treats:
+The last clue will lead them to some treats hidden in a secret location – you could use a mixture of these healthy and not so healthy treat ideas:

-The clues lead to locations all over the house – the fridge, the bathroom, the letter box etc. Some clues are trickier than others, so they will have to work together to figure them all out!
+There are 12 clue cards in this Halloween hunt set, with fun rhyming riddles to lead kids from clue to clue around the house.
+The clues will take them on a journey all around the house, from the fridge, the bathroom, the letter box etc. Some clues are trickier than others, so they will have to work together to figure them all out!

 If you’d like to do your own Halloween hunt, you can download our Halloween hunt cards here.